fredrikekre/Literate.jl/docs/src/pipeline.md

 by the user (for example `docs/generated`), and `name` is a user supplied filename.
-It is recommended to add the output directory to `.gitignore` since the idea is that the generated documents will be generated as part of the build process rather than beeing files in the repo.
+It is recommended to add the output directory to `.gitignore` since the idea is that the generated documents will be generated as part of the build process rather than being files in the repo.